kjunggithub/webkit2png-php/README.md

 	)
 );
 ```
-The library default directory is set to `img/` but you can always override it with the `dir` option as seen above.
+The library default directory is set to `images/` but you can always override it with the `dir` option as seen above.

 * Now Generate the image:

 ```PHP
 $webkit2png->getImage();
 ```
+And thats it!

-* Optionally, you can access the actual webkit2png query with this method:
+* Optionally, you can access the actual webkit2png query being sent with this method:

 ```PHP
 $webkit2png->getQuery();
 ```

-## Options
+## Available Options

 | Option | Example |
 | :---: | :---: |